wp-plugins/scroll-triggered-boxes/readme.txt

 Tags: scroll triggered box, cta, social, newsletter, call to action, mailchimp Requires at least: 3.5
 Tested up to: 3.7.1
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best non-obtrusive call-to-actions possible: Scroll Triggered Boxes.
+The best non-obtrusive call-to-action: Scroll Triggered Boxes.
+Show social media sharing options or sign-up forms in conversion boosting boxes.

 == Description ==

 = Scroll Triggered Boxes =

-Scroll triggered boxes are the best non-obtrusive way to ask your visitors to do something.
-Whether you want to ask them to subscribe to your newsletter, share the post they just read or do something entirely different: this plugin makes it easy.

 Scroll Triggered Boxes are boxes that fade in when a user reach certain points on your pages.

 By then you can be sure those visitors are interested in your content, making this the perfect place to ask them something.
 A box that fades in at a corner of your visitors screen is a non obtrusive way to do so.

+Scroll triggered boxes are the best non-obtrusive way to ask your visitors to do something.
+Whether you want to ask them to subscribe to your newsletter, share the post they just read or do something entirely different: this plugin makes it easy.

+**What to show in the box?**

+You can use anything as the box its content: from social media sharing options to sign-up or contact forms.
+The plugin is designed to work with *any* other plugin that uses shortcodes.

 **Features**